 1. Traveling internationally exposes kids to other cultures and realities.

 If our kids never leave their hometowns, their ideas of the world and the people in it can become distorted and one-sided.
 Getting kids out of their home countries will help them realize that though we may have differences in fashion, food, religion, etc., we are actually more alike than we are different.
+Children should be afforded the opportunity to hear different languages and learn about different cultures.

 2. Traveling with kids allows parents to see the world through a child's eyes.